BBaysinger/bb-portfolio/backend/README.md

 ## Service Notes

-Keep the canonical feature narrative in the root [README](../README.md) and the flat inventory in [docs/main-features-list.md](../docs/main-features-list.md).
+Keep the full feature narrative in the root [README](../README.md) and the flat inventory in [docs/main-features-list.md](../docs/main-features-list.md).

-This service README should stay focused on backend-local concerns:
+This README stays focused on backend-local concerns:

 - how to run the Payload service by itself or under Docker Compose
 - which environment profiles exist and how they change storage/runtime behavior